hjellinek/ctk-core/docs/RunningTests_CLI.md

 **Test classes end in "IT"**

-So the default for `ctk.matchStr` is ".*IT.class" - that is, any class ending in "IT"
+So the default for `ctk.matchstr` is ".*IT.class" - that is, any class ending in "IT"

 For example, the CTS test suite package includes the java package